-Ever since they were little, Izumi Tutti has felt the pressure to conform -- to normative standards of beauty, gender, style and sexuality.
+Ever since they were little, Izumi Tutti has felt the pressure to conform to normative standards of beauty, gender, style and sexuality.
 “When I was a child I thought I was ugly,” Izumi tells i-D. “I was hairy; my face too masculine, my eyebrows too big, my eyes too small.
 Sometimes I tried to look like a boy because I often identified more as one.
-I was told that girls should have fine eyebrows, big eyes and zero body hair.
+I was told that girls should have fine eyebrows, big eyes, and zero body hair.
 Because I didn’t have any of this, I felt that I had failed at being a girl.”
 Now an adult, Izumi couldn’t give two fucks about normative standards and isn’t afraid to go public about it.
-Take for instance, Izumi’s Insta bio, in which they describe themself as nonbinary (preferring “they”, sometimes “she” pronouns) asexual (“I mention it in my bio because we are sadly lacking representation for this sexual orientation”), and body positive, as well as being a huge proponent of “alt style”, which in Izumi’s case means sidecuts, goggles, bread shaped badges, stickers on their armpit hair and eyebrows painted to look like bumble bees.
+Take for instance, Izumi’s Insta bio, in which they describe themself as nonbinary (preferring “they," sometimes “she” pronouns), asexual (“I mention it in my bio because we are sadly lacking representation for this sexual orientation”), and body positive, as well as being a huge proponent of “alt style”, which in Izumi’s case means sidecuts, goggles, bread shaped badges, stickers on their armpit hair, and eyebrows painted to look like bumble bees.

-Through Molly and Arvida’s work, Izumi had access to conversations about body positivity, gender inequality, racism, homophobia, transphobia and other systemic oppressions.
+Through Molly and Arvida’s work, Izumi had access to conversations about body positivity, gender inequality, racism, homophobia, transphobia, and other systemic oppressions.
 “It awoke my political consciousness,” they say.
 “Through social media, I discovered waves of alternative thought that challenged mainstream ideas.
-Without all that, I probably wouldn’t have realised the dangers of placing so much value on my physical appearance or even learnt to love myself.”
+Without all that, I probably wouldn’t have realized the dangers of placing so much value on my physical appearance or even learned to love myself.”
 Emboldened by a newfound sense of activism, Izumi began making illustrations that questioned the status quo when it came matters of beauty and gender.
 “With my work I try to represent very varied bodies,” they say, “all kinds of people without making a judgment on them.
 I think that beauty is something social, these norms change according to the times.”

 But Izumi’s art isn’t confined to canvas; it extends to their body, in particular their skin.
-After years of editing acne out of photos, one day, galvanised by the body positivity movement, Izumi took a pencil to their pimples and began connecting the dots, creating a beautiful constellation, before photographing themself and sharing it on Instagram."I can't control my pimples, but I can change the look I have on them!" read one of their captions.
+After years of editing acne out of photos, one day, galvanized by the body positivity movement, Izumi took a pencil to their pimples and began connecting the dots, creating a beautiful constellation, before photographing themself and sharing it on Instagram."I can't control my pimples, but I can change the look I have on them!" read one of their captions.

 To Izumi’s surprise, the photos went viral, and people from all around the world began sending in photos of their own constellated pimples.
 “That made me so happy,” they say.
-“I didn’t realise it would speak to so many people.
+“I didn’t realize it would speak to so many people.
 I just wanted to show that you can feel beautiful with pimples and that more importantly it is totally normal to have spots.
-If we stopped discussing pimples and acne only in the context of treatments and cover ups, and we saw more unretouched images of people in the media, it would help to change our outlook on acne.”
+If we stopped discussing pimples and acne only in the context of treatments and cover ups, and we saw more un-retouched images of people in the media, it would help to change our outlook on acne.”